Automattic/WP-Job-Manager/readme.txt

 Use the WordPress.org forums for community support where we try to help all users.
 If you spot a bug, you can log it (or fix it) on [Github](https://github.com/Automattic/WP-Job-Manager) where we can act upon them more efficiently.

-If you need help with one of our add-ons, [please raise a ticket in our help desk](https://wpjobmanager.com/support/).
+If you need help with one of our extensions, [please raise a ticket in our help desk](https://wpjobmanager.com/support/).

 If you want help with a customization, please consider hiring a developer! [http://jobs.wordpress.net/](http://jobs.wordpress.net/) is a good place to start.